fabiankung/Robot-Monitor-Software/README.md

 # Robot-Monitor-Software
 ![This is an image](/RobotMonitor_April2022.jpg)
 1. This is a Windows based software that is used to communicate with a mobile robot and display the real-time telemetry information from the robot in x-y plots, bar graphs and other formats.
+See the video [here](https://youtu.be/5Pp6AKQ8QEY)

 2. The software is written in Visual Basic .NET, with Visual Studio 2019 community edition or newer version being used.